open-education-api/specification/CONTRIBUTING.md

 Please follow these guidelines before opening an issue:

 * Make sure your issue is not a duplicate.
 * Make sure your issue is relevant to the specification.
-For other questions, please visit the [community site](https://plus.google.com/communities/106455663981908394819).

 ## Formatting / naming conventions